Our Departments

 - English 6

 This course strives to deepen a curiosity and appreciation for language and literature.
 Through our reading, we will discuss concepts such as theme, character, and setting and push students to reflect on their own identities and see beyond their perspectives.
-Overall goals are to instill a love of reading, a passion for expression, and to create bridges and connections between students– through writing, discussion, and shared projects.
+Overall goals are to instill a love of reading, a passion for expression, and to create bridges and connections among students through writing, discussion, and shared projects.
 Students express understanding and analysis through group and individual projects and written pieces that focus on sentence structure, grammar conventions, and the development of opinion on paper.
-Representative texts: Selected poetry; world fairy tales; Greek mythology; When You Trap a Tiger, Tae Keller; Apple in the Middle, Dawn Quigley; Posted, John David Anderson

 - English 7